MountainMan12/Speech2Text/README.md

 This Program was built using Python 3.7.4 64-bit

 ## INSTALLATION:
+Ensure that you have a Python 3 or Pyhton 3+ as some minor syntax rules such as `print()` are not applicable to versions below Python 3

 ```
 Python 3+ : py -3 setup.py install
 ```

 ## HOW TO RUN THE PROGRAM:

+NOTE: You can import SpeechProcessing as anything other than SP in order to avoid confusion with the module name

 ```
 #SCRIPT
 import SpeechProcessing as SP